freedaun/Swahili-Flashcards/README.md

 <img src="https://github.com/user-attachments/assets/2495b776-6483-4f6b-bff3-d7165043ebb7" width="600">

-You get a simple sentence from one or more categories, and see if you already understand it.
+You get simple sentences from one or more categories, and see if you already understand it.

 If you do, click "Remove" or type RightArrow, and the sentence will not repeat.

 If you don't, click "Repeat" or type LeftArrow, and the sentence will come back soon.

+Then the sentence scrolls up, with a translation added, with a new sentence below.

-When I don't understand a word I consult an AI to explain the word using the following prompt:
+When you don't understand a word, consult an AI to explain the word using the following prompt:

     Translate to and from Swahili, prefer the kenyan dialect.
 Add a little bit of grammatical and word explanations.

+Prefer Kenyan, because it is simpler.

 You can select cards from one or more categories.
 Progress is reported.